 By keeping them engaged when bench pressing, you can build your core muscles, tone your gluteal muscles, and transfer force from your heels all the way up to your system.
 It will also increase the effectiveness of your workout.

 Here’s how you can do it:

-- Now, press your heels into the ground and push your hips up, as if you’re extending them towards the sky.
+- Now, press your heels into the ground and push your hips up as if you’re extending them toward the sky.
 Make sure to squeeze those glutes and maintain a rigid posture when executing this step.

-- Once you’ve extended the hips at the top, hold the position for a couple of seconds and get back to the starting position.
+- Once you’ve extended the hips at the top, hold the position for a couple of seconds and return to the starting position.
 That is one rep.